Louis Berk

 An anthem for all the suffering in the world caused by ignorance and bigotry

-I've been singing since I was able to gurgle but only playing the guitar since I was 11, when my "father homeward came one day and gave to me a toy" (Thanks, Tom).
+I've been singing since I was able to gurgle and playing the guitar since I was 11.

 I began by playing in Folk Clubs in the early 70s and built up a following and strong reputation on the South Coast of England.
 I got a bit lost in the 80s as the acoustic scene nosedived.
 I returned to serious composition in the 90s.
 Live performance is not something I'm too interested in any longer but composing and recording songs is still part of my life.